 Iranian Tanker Reportedly Struck By Missiles In Red Sea

-A pair of missiles hit an Iran-flagged oil tanker steaming off the coast of Saudi Arabia's Red Sea coast, causing an explosion and oil spill, Iranian officials said Friday.
+A pair of missiles hit an Iran-flagged oil tanker steaming off the coast of Saudi Arabia in the Red Sea, causing an explosion and oil spill, Iranian officials said Friday.

-Iran's state-run IRNA identified the tanker as the Sabiti and Iranian state television says the explosions damaged two storage tanks and caused an oil spill that is now reportedly under control.
+Iran's state-run IRNA identified the tanker as the Sabiti, and Iranian state television says the explosions damaged two storage tanks and caused an oil spill that is now reportedly under control.

 The Iranian media reports did not assign responsibility for the incident.